msantagiulianab/GetMoving/README.md

 2. Open it in Android Studio
 3. Change SHA-1 so you can run it and sign-in from your mobile device:
   a.
 File -> Project Structure -> Modules -> Signing Configs tab
-  b. click debug (or + anclose, if debug is not visible)
+  b. click debug (or press + button and then close, if debug is not visible)
   c.
 Store File: my-key.keystore
   d.
 Store Password: 123456
   e.
 Key Alias: alias_name